In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union

 "The notion of unionization among newsroom employees is both strikingly ironic and a sign of unsettled times through the media," James Warren, a former Chicago Tribune managing editor, said in an email to NPR.
 Warren is now executive editor of NewsGuard, a startup that will assess the credibility of news and information websites.
 "McCormick, a notorious ideological foe of President Franklin Roosevelt, hated unions.
 And while unions did represent production employees at his flagship Chicago Tribune, they never got footing among journalists since the company melded a distinct and soothing paternalism with the pragmatism of always matching or exceeding whatever unions bargained for reporters and editors at its rival papers."

 The union animus surfaced twice in the 1980s, as Tribune policies helped to inspire raucous strikes among production workers at both its flagship Chicago Tribune and The New York Daily News, its iconic tabloid.
 Warren covered both disputes for the Chicago Tribune and notes the company won the battle at home but lost in New York, ultimately giving that paper away to the late newspaper baron Robert Maxwell.
+(Tronc now owns the Daily News.)
 The corporate wariness toward organized labor did not recede, even if its clout ebbed.

 Tribune journalists were quick to say that Tronc had been preceded by waves of owners who also, in their account, had mistreated the company.
 Chief among them: Chicago real estate billionaire Sam Zell, who leveraged a buyout of the company with a $13 billion debt load.
 The company went into bankruptcy.
 It was controlled for a time by the company's creditors and later was taken over by Ferro, who had earlier owned the Chicago Sun-Times.